Surma-Meghna River System

 The Surma-Meghna River System is a river complex in the Indian subcontinent, one of the three that form the Ganges Delta, the largest on earth.
-It rises in the Manipur Hills of northeast India as the Barak River and flows west becoming the Surma River and then flows south as the Meghna River, a total of 946 km of which 669 km are within Bangladesh, to the Bay of Bengal.
+It rises in the Manipur Hills of northeast India as the Barak River, flows west to become the Surma River, then flows south as the Meghna River out to the Bay of Bengal.
+In total, the river system spans 946 km, of which 669 km are within Bangladesh.